Apply for a new Premises Licence

 Once a premises licence is granted, it will last until such time as it is surrendered or revoked.
 An annual administration fee is payable in respect of all premises licences.
 This fee falls due on the first anniversary of the grant of the licence and every year thereafter.

-Please use the following web link for application forms and guidance on applying for a premises licence to sell alcohol, late night hot food and drink or provide public entertainment:
+When applying for a premises licence to sell alcohol, late night hot food and drink or provide public entertainment, please click on the guidance